codio-content/ThinkJava/.guides/content/3-3-Language-elements-inpu.md

 ![Figure 4.2 Elements of the Java language, from largest to smallest.](figs/package.jpg)

-**Figure 4.2 Elements of the Java language, from largest to smallest.**
+**Figure 3.2** Elements of the Java language, from largest to smallest.

 Java applications are typically organized into packages (like `java.io` and `java.util`) that include multiple classes (like `PrintStream` and `Scanner`).
 Each class defines its own methods (like `println` and `nextLine`), and each method is a sequence of statements.